Alexander Weinstein (author)

-Alexander Weinstein is an American short story writer.
-He is an associate professor of English at Siena Heights University.
-He is also director of The Martha's Vineyard Institute of Creative Writing.
+Alexander Weinstein is an American short story writer and filmmaker.
+He is the founder and director of The Martha's Vineyard Institute of Creative Writing.
 He is best known for his 2016 collection Children of the New World, which was chosen by The New York Times as one of the 100 Notable Books of 2016.

 Early life and education

 Weinstein was born in Brooklyn, New York, New York.
-He graduated from Naropa University, earning a Bachelors in Arts.
+He graduated from Naropa University, earning a bachelor's in arts.
 He then went on to Indiana University, earning dual masters in English and Creative Writing-Fiction in 2008.